 - 6.1 We developed a brief, set a budget and sought proposals from six suppliers to support with the strategy development work.
 We received five proposals. - 6.2 We reviewed each proposal against the brief, including value for money. - 6.3 We appointed a supplier to support the development and drafting of the strategy.

 7. Tackling Climate Change

-7.1 We are engaged with the Climate Emergency Officer who will be providing input into the strategy development process.
-Carbon reduction questions have been integrated into the stakeholder survey.
+7.1 We have engaged with Torbay Council's Climate Emergency Officer who has provided input into the development of this Strategy.

 8. Associated Risks